BrianPugh/raiblocks-docker/README.md

 * Set ``"rpc_enable": "true",``
 * Set ``"enable_control": "true",``
 * Set ``"address":"::ffff:0.0.0.0",``

+You can test the RPC by issueing POST commands, for example:
+    curl -d '{"action":"block_count"}' 127.0.01:7076

 ## Enable Callbacks
 Callbacks is where the rai_node sends a POST command for every incoming block.